How will this help?

 1. Launch BlueStacks 5 and open the Multi-instance Manager from the side toolbar.

-2. Once the Multi-instance Manager opens up, click on the "New instance" button.
+2. Once the Multi-instance Manager opens up, click on the "Instance" button.

 3. Now, click on "Fresh instance".

 4. Now, choose the Android version for your instance.
 You can choose from:

 - Nougat 64-bit